FC Fleury 91 (men)

-FC Fleury 91 (/fr/) is a French amateur association football club based in Fleury-Mérogis and set to competing in the Championnat National from 2025–26, the third tier of French football after promotion from Championnat National 2 in 2024–25.
+FC Fleury 91 (/fr/) is a French professional association football club based in Fleury-Mérogis.
+It competes in Ligue 3 as of the 2026–27 season.

 History

 In 2015, a petition was sent to mayor David Derroutet demanding adequate training space for the Under-19s and seniors.
 Consequently, the case was taken to court.

 Ahead of the 2015–16 season, the club changed its name from US Fleury-Mérogis to Football Club Fleury 91.

 The club carries on its official shield a CRF logo identical to that of Brazilian giants CR Flamengo.
-Fleury 91 officially declared that wishes to be known as the Flamengo of France and that they are inspired by Brazilian football, but more precisely by Flamengo.
+Fleury 91 officially declared that wishes to be known as the Flamengo of France and that they are inspired by Brazilian football.

 On 3 May 2025, Fleury secure champions of 2024–25 Championnat National 2 and promotion to Championnat National for the first time in their history from next season after defeat from Feignies 1–2 at home in Matchweek 28 of Group A due to FC 93 BBG defeat from Beauvais Oise 3–2.